vedph/co_catutil/Readme.md

 ### Command parse-text

-This command parses the text from each fragment entry in the Catullus database dump.
+This command parses the text from each fragment entry in the Catullus database dump, using a specified Proteus pipeline.

 Syntax: